 The Board took over the functions of the postmaster general in relation to maintaining many hundreds of miles of roads.
 It took over responsibility for certain roads and bridges as well as certain public roads not maintained locally.
 It also inherited roads from the director general of inland navigation.

 The Board took over responsibility for Dún Laoghaire Harbour in 1831.
-The bulk of works had already been completed.
-In 1836, Howth Harbour commenced in the 1820s and the road connecting it to Dublin were transferred to the Board.
+The bulk of the work had already been completed.
+In 1836, Howth Harbour commenced in the 1820s, and the road connecting it to Dublin was transferred to the Board.

 The Board took over the responsibility of the Commissioners of civil building.
 It was responsible for the maintenance of the law courts and associated buildings as well as governmental officea and buildings.